 The July 3 announcement that private health insurer Aetna is acquiring rival Humana for $37 billion was the culmination of a frenzy of speculation about consolidation in the US private health insurance industry.
-Later that month, Anthem announced its long-awaited $54 acquisition of Cigna, a bid that took numerous twists and turns before terms were finalized.
+Later that month, Anthem announced its long-awaited $54 billion acquisition of Cigna, a bid that took numerous twists and turns before terms were finalized.
 Meanwhile, industry giant United Healthcare continues to watch carefully from the sidelines—for now.
 Industry observers believe it is only a matter of time before the big five are reduced to three or even two.

 There are good reasons why these consolidation moves are happening now.
 Five years after the passage of the Affordable Care Act, and in the wake of the Supreme Court’s recent decision to uphold the use of federal tax credits to subsidize the health insurance costs of poorer Americans, uncertainty about the implications of the new law is dissipating.
 Companies now know the basic outlines of the future health insurance marketplace, and they are looking to position themselves competitively in the fast-evolving health care ecosystem.
 What’s more, easy access to cheap debt and high market valuations make the prospect of deals financially attractive to buyers and sellers alike.
 These trends are exacerbated by the shared fear that if any particular company doesn’t move fast enough, it risks being left without a “dance partner.”